daddykev/ddex-workbench/blueprint.md

 - **Version Intelligence**: Rules adapt automatically to ERN version differences
 - **Community Benefit**: Democratizes access to professional-grade DDEX validation

+### Innovation Through Simplification

+The ERN Message Sandbox represents our commitment to democratizing DDEX:

+- **Learning by Doing**: Users can create valid ERN messages without reading 200+ pages of specification
+- **Progressive Complexity**: Start with minimal required fields, add complexity as needed
+- **Instant Feedback**: Real-time validation shows what works and what doesn't
+- **Template Library**: Common scenarios pre-configured for quick starts
+- **Export to Production**: Generated ERN messages can be used in real workflows

 ## Project Structure

 ```